-Despite being a crucial aspect on each and every website, it’s an open secret that everyone hates filling forms on the web.
+Despite being a crucial aspect on each and every website, it’s an open secret that everyone hates filling out forms on the web.

 But the question arises…

-Why these online pages bearing forms are being hated?
+Why these online forms are being hated?
 What makes them so annoying?

 The answer is somewhat pretty simple and straightforward.
 In brief, it’s the result of the poor designing and inappropriate placement; in a word, bad form UX that is the main culprit.
-Today, in this article, you will learn how to design and create online forms for having an excellent user experience.
+Today, in this article, you will learn how to design better forms and then create accordingly that ensure excellent user experience.

 Most of the online interactions have happened with the online forms and it becomes indispensable for any kind of online business.
 Hence, if you have an online business you need to take care of designing and be aware of the best usage of forms.

 Before going on to the deep, let’s make a list in a tabular format: